 In order to obtain the most effective results for a stem cell procedure, a combination of stem cells and growth factors should be utilized:

-Once the stem cells have been harvested, processed and injected back into the back pain patient‘s body, the regenerative process begins.
-They have the potential to regenerate injured or damaged cartilage tissue, tendons, bones, muscle, ligaments and vertebral annular disc cartilage.
-These stem cells will find the damage tissue, and stimulate your body’s own natural healing process.
+Once the stem cells have been collected, consolidated, and injected back into the patient’s body, the regenerative process begins.
+Stem cells have the potential to regenerate injured or damaged cartilage tissue, tendons, bones, muscle, ligaments, and vertebral annular disc cartilage.
+These stem cells will be injected into the damaged tissue and kickstart your body’s own natural healing process.
 Stem cells can neutralize inflammation as well as accelerate healing.
+Again, no other treatment option can offer these possibilities.

-Stem cells will find the damage tissue, and stimulate your body’s own natural healing process.
+Stem cells are delivered to the damaged tissue, and stimulate your body’s own natural healing process.
 They have the potential to regenerate injured or damaged cartilage tissue, tendons, bones, muscle, ligaments and vertebral annular disc cartilage.

 *Individual patient results may vary.
 Contact us today to find out if stem cell therapy may be able to help you.